kmcdermo/MonoJ/README.md

 Samples are stored on local EOS, and are called in implementation files via xrootd.

 Specify output directory for whole schema.
-Analysis object individual plots will be placed in output directory and will be saved under <user outputdir>/<sample name>_<MC/data>.
+Analysis object individual plots will be placed in output directory and will be saved under {user outputdir}/{sample name}_{MC/data}.
 Saved as user defined output type.
 Also stored in root file.
-StackPlots output stored in <user outputdir>/stacks.
+StackPlots output stored in {user outputdir}/stacks.

 User is given control of colors for MC sample stacking, specified in map.